 - Whole grains and potatoes.
 Small amounts of whole grains and potatoes are allowed.

 - Wild and non-factory-farmed animal foods.
 This includes meat, dairy, fish, and eggs.
 These foods should be consumed in only small amounts.

 The Nutritarian Diet particularly encourages followers to eat plenty of greens, beans, onions, mushrooms, berries, and seeds for their health-promoting properties.
 These foods are collectively referred to as “G-Bombs” by the Nutritarian community.

-Wild or sustainably raised animal foods, including meat, dairy, fish, and eggs, are also allowed, provided they don’t exceed 10% of your daily calories (or about 2 servings per week).
+Wild or sustainably raised animal foods, including meat, dairy, fish, and eggs, are also allowed, as long as they don’t exceed 10% of your daily calories (or about 2 servings per week).

-The Nutritarian Diet completely eliminates or severely restricts the following foods:
+The Nutritarian Diet eliminates or severely restricts the following foods: